kenko911/OMatG/README.md

 fashion pieces.
 The relevant beginner-friendly notebook that introduces generative modeling with short coding exercises is also available on [Kaggle](https://www.kaggle.com/code/philipphoellmer/generative-modeling-workshop-session-fashion) (with solutions [here](https://www.kaggle.com/code/philipphoellmer/generative-modeling-workshop-session-fashion-sols)).

+A tutorial notebook providing a crystallography primer is available on [Kaggle](https://www.kaggle.com/code/mayamartirossyan/crystal-representations-primer).

 <details>
 <summary><b>Expand this section for a brief introduction to the theoretical background of OMatG.</b></summary>